mesosphere/dcos-docs-site/pages/services/edge-lb/tutorials/blue-green-deploy/index.md

     http://<public_agent_public_IP>
     ```

     You don't need to specify the port in this example because the access to the service is routed through the default port 80 for HTTP traffic.
+If your DC/OS Enterprise cluster is 1.13, or newer, you can view the public-facing IP address by clicking **Nodes** in the DC/OS web-based console or by running the following command:

+    ```bash
+    dcos node list
+    ```

-    For information about how to find the IP address for a public agent, see [Finding a public agent IP](/1.13/administering-clusters/locate-public-agent/).
+    For more information about how to find the IP address for a public agent, see [Finding a public agent IP](/1.13/administering-clusters/locate-public-agent/).

 # Deploy the "green" version of the sample service
 1. Start deployment for the `svc-green.json` app definition by running the following command: